moonstream-to/testnet.bash/README.md

 ## Inputs

 Accepts inputs through environment variables:

+### `TESTNET_BASE_DIR`

-- `TESTNET_BASE_DIR`: Directory in which all data is stored.
+Directory in which all data is stored.
 This is where you will find your node data directories, dag directories, and more.

+If this is not set, will create a temporary directory in which to store all data.

+### `GETH`

+Set this environment variable to specify a path to a custom `geth`.
+If not set, will use the first `geth` available in your `$PATH`.

 ## Customization